-This course provides an opportunity to build and reflect on college success skills.
+This course provides an opportunity to build and reflect on college success skills with the assistance of an academic coach.
 It is required for students on academic probation.

-UEI 141/141L PARALINGUISTICS OF ENGLISH CONVERSATION 1-1-1
+UEI 141 / 141L PARALINGUISTICS OF ENGLISH CONVERSATION

 This course helps non-native English-speaking students improve and build confidence in their English-speaking skills.
 Students gain the ability to engage fully in academic discussion and informal conversations through focused pronunciation practice and active participation in structured conversation activities.
 Students analyze the verbal and non-verbal tools as well as the cultural cues utilized in American English discourse.
 Corequisite: UEI 141L